flying85/hw-metromap/README.md

 # MBTA exploration

-For the assignment, we provide two main exectuable files:
+For the assignment, we provide two main exectuable Python files:

 - ```metromap.py```, which contains source code and prints answers when executed,